bbelotti/erosion_zircon_inversion/README.md

 Contents of this repository are listed and described below:

 * **Code_gorner-nonlin (folder):** Matlab code for the inversion of zircon ages, from: [De Doncker, F., Herman, F., & Fox, M. (2020).
-Inver-sion of provenance data and sediment load into spatially varying  erosion  rates.
+Inversion of provenance data and sediment load into spatially varying  erosion  rates.
 Earth Surface Processes and Landforms, 45(15), 3879–3901](https://doi.org/10.1002/esp.5008), adjusted to my data.
 The folder contains all files necessary to reproduce my thesis' results;

 * **LA-ICPMS (folder):** Results of LA-ICPMS geochronology on zircon grains.
 I also made available the self-implemented code I used for the plotting of geochronology results (age signatures and concordia diagrams).
 Contents of this folder are listed below:
   * **'Plotting_geochronology_results.m'** Self-written code for the visualization of U-Pb geochronology results.
 Plots age signatures and concordia diagrams;